Prathmesh-D/Enhanced-AES-192-Encryption-with-Repeated-MixColumns/README.md

 # 🔐 Enhanced AES with Increased MixColumns Execution

 This repository contains a **Java-based implementation** of a modified AES algorithm in which the **MixColumns phase is executed in all rounds**, including the final round.
-This change aims to balance all transformation phases (SubBytes, ShiftRows, MixColumns, AddRoundKey) across the AES process for **AES-128** and **AES-192** variants.
+This change aims to balance all transformation phases (SubBytes, ShiftRows, MixColumns, AddRoundKey) across the AES process for **AES-192** variants.

 📌 The goal is to enhance **security metrics** such as:
 - Avalanche Effect